 Tom’s goal is to see the world at three miles per hour.
 He has aspirations to hike the Te Araroa in New Zealand after the PCT and after that the world is his oyster.
 He hopes to be active in all facets of the hiking and trail communities and would love to find a way to give back to those communities as well as find a way to help veterans in the future by fundraising or starting his own non-profit eventually.

-The Hiking Viking's Favorite Sock: Running Ultra Light Micro
+The Hiking Viking's Favorite Sock: 37.5 Essential Like Hike Mini Crew

 "I like this sock because it provides a snug fit while still being breathable and lightweight.
 I need my socks to breathe well to accommodate for my foot walking 30 miles a day with a pack on.
 That friction and heat adds up and these are the perfect socks for that."